zapier/tfbuddy/docs/usage.md

       - terraform/staging/**/*.tf
       - terraform/staging/{foo,bar}/**
       - terraform/staging/**/[^0-9]*
     # Merge MR once all workspaces have been applied.
-This is enabled by default, and can be disabled globally by setting TFBUDDY_ENABLE_AUTO_MERGE to false
+This is enabled by default, and can be disabled globally by setting TFBUDDY_ALLOW_AUTO_MERGE to false
     autoMerge: true
 ```